 Icelandic Privacy Laws

+3. Iceland Legally Protects Whistleblowers & Activists.
 In 2010 Iceland passed the Modern Media Initiative “designed to make Iceland a safe haven for journalists and whistleblowers”.
-In 2012 Edward Snowden leaked classified information and Iceland was his #1 or #2 destination.
-He said he ended up picking Hong Kong for a few reasons including it requiring “no advance booking“.
-After the revelations, Iceland expanded and strengthened these laws mentioning Edward Snowden’s as their inspiration.
+Edward Snowden even considered flying to Iceland instead of Hong Kong as a location for his leaks.
+After the Snowden revelations, Iceland expanded and strengthened its privacy laws citing Edward Snowden as their inspiration.

+5. Outside the 14-Eyes and no MLAT’s.
 Iceland is not part of the privacy abusing “14-Eyes” coalition of countries.
 Countries included in this group are forced to share their countries citizens private information between all the other 14 countries.
-Iceland also has no intention of joining the Privacy Shield framework.
+Iceland has no MLAT treaties that can require broad access.

 The CTemplar Team